Tag: Facebook

 There were some non-medical Facebook memories as well.
 An awesome video of Sofi swimming in my parent’s pool for the first time when we escaped there from hurricane Florence.
 She was so agile then and loved getting in and out of the pool.
 As expected, there were memories that seem so distant to me as well.
 These are the memories of my professional life.
 The computer lab working again, meetings with parents, the stress of Sunday nights.

 I am not sure I would want to re-live any of these memories, but there are there, reminders of a life that was.
 I am not that person anymore.
 My hours spent are now my own, and the focus is on improving me, not a school or something similar.
-I often joke that my medical journey will “Make nurse out of me, yet!”
+I often joke that my medical journey will “Make a nurse out of me, yet!”
 These memories that appear on Facebook, remind me of all the medical adventures that I have had.

 What about you?
 Do you check your Facebook memories?
 Are they good memories?